Dr Alex Smalley

 ✉ a.j.smalley@exeter.ac.uk

 I'm a scientist and communicator aiming to understand more about how experiences in nature can impact people’s wellbeing.
-My research focuses on virtual encounters with the natural world, and involves creative approaches to data collection and analysis.
+My research focuses on digital encounters with the natural world, and involves creative approaches to data collection and analysis.

 Academic research.